 (See the doggy gate over the door?
 Bud was NOT pleased he was left out of this whole process… haha)

 Doing this required us to drill guide holes – six of them into each board.
 Then follow the guide holes with a countersink hole so the screw heads would sit flush on the board.
 Here’s the drill set we used, and a great drill bit set that we like.
 Laying the board in place and marking on the concrete where the screws would be driven.
-Then, using a special Tapcon Drill bit (made for concrete) and a Hammer Drill, drilling a guide hole in position on the concrete.
+Then, using a special Tapcon Drill bit (made for concrete) and a Hammer Drill, drilling a guide hole in position on the concrete using a masonry bit.
 Then re-laying the floor board and using an Impact Driver to drive the Tapcon screw into the plank.

 *Phew* I’m tired just writing that all out!!
 In case you want a close up, this is the drill bit we used to make the holes in the concrete.
 Tip: Buy more than one.